jpilgrim/mdspex/mdspex.doc/index.md

 ## Generic References

-Spex comes with a built-in extension enabling generic references.
+MDSpex comes with a built-in extension enabling generic references.
 These references are placed in square brackets and enable linking via FQN or PQN.
 The output of the link is defined by the extension defining the anchor type.
 The example [sample:-1] shows this kind of references.

 REQ SPEX-1001: